 2) I have read that others (including Desarda himself) are using dissolvable sutures.
 Any chance of using those with me?

 Dr. Tomas uses absorbable sutures on the skin and subcutaneous tissue and uses absorbable sutures for re-constructing the floor with a one inch strip of the external oblique aponeurosis which is the muscle that covers the inguinal canal..

 In only rare cases the tissue is so damaged that mesh is the only alternative in order to prevent a high rate of recurrence.
 This is mainly with patients that have had multiple inguinal hernia recurrences.
 Dr. Tomas rarely uses mesh for primary (first) hernias.

 4) Can you please confirm how long you have been performing the Desarda, how many per week, how many total, and recurrence/problem rate?

-Dr. Tomas has been performing the Desarda technique for over 5 years, 6-8 hernia surgeries a week and has performed over 1500 cases using no mesh tension free repair (Desarda Technique).
+Dr. Tomas has been performing the Desarda technique since 2009, He performs 6-8 hernia surgeries a week and has performed over 2500 cases using no mesh tension free repair (Desarda Technique).
 Recurrence rate is approximately 1% which is very low for hernia surgeries.